-PhD loans of up to £25,000 have been confirmed by the UK government for individuals starting an eligible level 8 qualification in 2018.
+PhD loans of up to £25,000 have been confirmed by the UK government for individuals starting an eligible level 8 qualification.
 The loan is intended to be a contribution to the cost of the qualification, whether on tuition, maintenance, or any other costs associated with study.

 - Eligible individuals will be able to borrow up to £25,000 for the purpose of completing an eligible postgraduate doctoral qualification.

 - The loan will be available if you are a UK national ordinarily resident in England who wishes to study in the UK.

 - Individuals will only be eligible for the loan if they are aged 59 or under on the first day of the first academic year of their course.

 - Individual eligibility will not be based on a means test.